appleton/writespace-api/readme.md

 $ npm start
 ```

 * (Bonus) You can see the state of the database by visiting `http://localhost:5984/_utils/` and signing in as your admin user.
-This signin is shared with the notesy app (which you can't sign into as admin) so make sure you do it in an incognito window.
+This signin is shared with the scribly app (which you can't sign into as admin) so make sure you do it in an incognito window.

 ## Notes for Andy which don't really matter